J-Siu/docker_compose/docker/mpd_lite/README.md

 Docker MPD Lite with UID/GID handling.

-> MPD Lite is custome compile of MPD which trim down all functions except audio playing.
+> MPD Lite is custom compile of MPD which trim down all functions except audio playing.

 ### Minimal Compilation